duniter/duniter/doc/HTTP_API.md

 `ucg/tht (GET)` | Hash of the THT entry + signature | By hash string sort, ascending.
 `ucg/peering/peers (GET)` | Hash of the peering entry + signature | By hash string sort, ascending.
 `ucg/peering/keys` | Fingerprint of the key | By hash string sort, ascending.
-`hdc/amendments/view/[AMENDMENT_ID]/memberships` | Hash of the membership + signature | By hash string sort, ascending.
+`hdc/amendments/current/votes` | Hash of the signature | By hash string sort, ascending.
 `hdc/amendments/view/[AMENDMENT_ID]/members` | Fingerprint of member's key fingerprint | By fingerprint string sort, ascending.
 `hdc/amendments/view/[AMENDMENT_ID]/voters` | Fingerprint of voter's key fingeprint | By fingerprint string sort, ascending.
 `hdc/amendments/view/[AMENDMENT_ID]/signatures` | Hash of the signature | By hash string sort, ascending.
 `hdc/amendments/votes/[AMENDMENT_ID]` | Hash of the signature | By hash string sort, ascending.
-`hdc/community/memberships` | Hash of the membership + signature | By hash string sort, ascending.
-`hdc/community/votes` | Hash of the signature | By hash string sort, ascending.
 `hdc/transactions/all` | Hash of the transaction + signature | By hash string sort, ascending.
 `hdc/transactions/keys` | Fingerprint of the key | By fingerprint string sort, ascending.
 `hdc/transactions/sender/[PGP_FINGERPRINT]` | Hash of the transaction + signature | By hash string sort, ascending.